You pushed your website live and started driving traffic to key landing pages.

 Software as a Service: Shopify

-Brand & Page Description
+Brand & Landing Pages

 Shopify is a top e-commerce platform for over 1,000,000 online stores worldwide.
+It's equal parts website builder, logistics provider and CRM.

 Let’s take a look at how they quickly convert visitors into trial merchants.

-This page allows just the right amount of open space between content blocks.
+This effective landing page allows just the right amount of open space between content blocks.
 There is a use of a green color that can be seen throughout Shopify's website variations, allowing the white font to be clearly legible on all screen sizes.

 Shopify clearly believes traffic that lands on this page is interested in signing up but may want to see pricing first as the pricing blocks are a prominent feature.
-A common theme throughout this page is simplicity, and it is prominent in the pricing descriptions.
-The best part about this section is just how easy it is to understand the offer.

 There are three basic levels with simple names and short descriptions.
 Shopify has likely A/B tested their way into this level of information as they could clearly include more feature descriptions within each plan level.

 Visitors who read down to this part of the page are likely looking for more information on the product, and Shopify offers these points to help convince them the platform is right for their needs.
-Use a space like this to clarify a complex feature or highlight a competitive differentiator.

 For visitors who are still unsure, Shopify then provides social proof by sharing some existing customer logos.
 Simplicity appears again as Shopify doesn't use a description for this section but rather assumes the visitor understands these logos as examples of current customers.